Ladies of Soul: Origins

-All five of them got together in 2012 for a successful series of Whitney Houston memorial concerts.
-These were organized by Oosterhuis' brother Tjeerd (Rombley's husband).
+They got together in 2012 for a successful series of Whitney Houston memorial concerts, which was organized by Oosterhuis' brother Tjeerd (Rombley's husband).
 Other singers to appear in "In remembrance of Whitney Houston" were Do, Leona Philippo and Tania Kross.

-By popular demand, the Ladies continued their collaboration with Tjeerd Oosterhuis for a big event.
+By popular demand, the Ladies continued their collaboration with Tjeerd Oosterhuis for a bigger event.
 This resulted in 2014, in a Valentine Day's concert at Amsterdam's Ziggo Dome, dubbed Ladies of Soul.

-Do was to join as a sixth member but it never happened; on January 21, 2017, she revealed on the RTL Boulevard-show that she was recovering from her first pregnancy while the others endured tight rehearsing schedules.
+Do was to join as a sixth member but it never happened; on 21 January 2017, she revealed on the RTL Boulevard-show that she was recovering from her first pregnancy while the others endured tight rehearsing schedules.
 It has never been explained why Kross didn't join.
 Only Philippo, winning contester of The Voice of Holland, was invited as a special guest at the first edition.

+Success

-In November 2013, the Ladies issued a single, I'll Carry You, as a teaser for their two sold-out concerts on February 13 and 14, 2014.
+In November 2013, the Ladies issued a single, I'll Carry You, as a teaser for their two sold-out concerts on 13 and 14 February 2014.
 These concerts were successfully recorded for cd- and DVD release.

 In 2015 and 2016, the Ladies played four shows each year; three in Amsterdam and one in Belgium at Antwerp's Lotto Arena, featuring Natalia Druyts as a special guest.
 The 2015 shows were promoted by the single Up Till Now.
 Oosterhuis was unavailable for the 2016 show in Antwerp because of her pregnancy.

 In 2017, the Ladies finally sold out all three nights at the Ziggo Dome.
-Four months later in June, Oosterhuis announced her departure; she wanted to focus on her solo-career and explore new grounds that didn't fit the Ladies' image.
-Oosterhuis made a guest appearance at the 5th anniversary shows on March 23 and 24, 2018.
+Four months later in June, Oosterhuis announced her departure; she wanted to focus on her solo-career.
+Oosterhuis made a guest appearance at the 5th anniversary shows on 23 and 24 March 2018.

 The remaining Ladies appeared in an NPO 2 documentary following their preparations for the 2019 leg, as well as their solo careers.

-In 2020, the Ladies announced a show for November 20, but due to the corona-pandemic, it was rescheduled to July 2, 2021.

-On February 12, 2021 the Ladies released a cover-version of Leo Sayer's When I Need You.
+Further developments

+On 12 February 2021 the Ladies released a cover-version of Leo Sayer's When I Need You.
+It was recorded at their homes due to the corona pandemic.
+A show was planned for 2 July 2021 (originally 20 November 2020) but rescheduled two more times; to 29 November with an extra date added and to 23 and 24 September 2022.
+Both shows were ultimately cancelled in July 2022 after Grace got arrested for violent behaviour because of an incident at a supermarket; she was sentenced to community-service.
+The future looked uncertain till 2 April 2024; the Ladies of Soul staged a press-conference at Amsterdam's Club Dauphine to announce their eagerly-awaited comeback.
+A brand new show is scheduled for 4 April 2025 at the Ziggo Dome with guest-appearances by Sister Sledge, Robin S, Shirma Rouse and Giovanca.
+Grace is not involved after the supermarket-incident, to some fans' dismay.
+Oosterhuis will rejoin the group after eight years.